Gowanus Canal: Economic decline

-With six million tons of cargo produced and trafficked annually though the waterway after World War I, the Gowanus Canal became the nation's busiest commercial canal, and arguably the most polluted.
+With six million tons of cargo hauled annually though the waterway after World War I, the Gowanus Canal became the nation's busiest commercial canal, and arguably the most polluted.
 The heavy sewage flow into the canal required regular dredging to keep the waters navigable.
-By the 1950s Brooklyn's fuel trade was already converting from coal and artificial gas to petroleum, which was served by the wider and deeper Newtown Creek, and natural gas, which arrived by pipeline.
+By the 1950s, Brooklyn's fuel trade was already converting from coal and artificial gas to petroleum, which was served by the wider and deeper Newtown Creek, and natural gas, which arrived by pipeline.
 In 1951, with the opening of the elevated Gowanus Expressway over the waterway, easy access for trucks and cars catalyzed industry slightly.
 The expressway carried 150,000 daily vehicles, which unloaded tons of toxic emissions into the air and water beneath.
 Around this time, sewage going to the Gowanus Canal was redirected into sewage treatment plants near the Buttermilk Channel.

-With the early 1960s growth of containerization, the number of industrial waterfront jobs in the state declined, and the canal's industries were no exception.
+With the early 1960s growth of containerization, the number of industrial waterfront jobs in the state declined.
 With much fanfare, the USACE completed its last dredging of the canal in 1955, and soon afterward abandoned its regular dredging schedule, deeming it to no longer be cost-effective.
 The intake fan that brought Buttermilk Channel water into the flushing tunnel broke in 1963, leading to its closure.
 A year later, the Verrazano-Narrows Bridge opened, eliminating the need for industrial boats to use the canal at all, since trucks could use the bridge and Interstate 278 to ship goods from around the country to the Gowanus area.

 With the failure of the city sewage and pump station infrastructure, the Gowanus Canal was used as a derelict dumping place.
 It remained in that condition for almost three decades.
 By 1993, a single company was actively using the Gowanus Canal as a shipping channel, and three of the drawbridges along the canal would only retract to let that company's boats pass.
 The few remaining barges mostly carried fuel oil, sand, gravel and scrap metal for export.
 The canal still serves as a port moving goods in and out of Brooklyn.